tencia/video_predict/README.md

 ####Video prediction for both datasets:
 - PF used a frame skip rate of 3 (so a sequence would be every third frame).
 MNIST used every frame.
-- LSTMs were trained using either MSE loss on Z and Kullback-Leibler divergence on mean/stdev of Z as output by the autoencoder.
+- LSTMs were trained using either MSE loss on Z or Kullback-Leibler divergence on mean/stdev of Z as output by the autoencoder.
 - Neither approach predicts video very well; both suffer from noisy output even during the priming sequence and thus performance degrades very quickly (within 2-3 frames) when using the LSTM as a generator.

 Examples of Pulp Fiction sampled video sequences - 30 frames of reconstruction from the priming sequence followed by 30 frames of feeding LSTM output into its input: